gullibility/OpenCASCADE/dox/dev_guides/tests/tests.md

 Here:
 * *BugNumber* is the bug ID in the tracker.
 For example: #12345.
-* *ListOfPlatforms* is a list of platforms, at which the bug is reproduced (Linux, Windows, MacOS, or All).
+* *ListOfPlatforms* is a list of platforms, at which the bug is reproduced (e.g. Mandriva2008, Windows or All).
 Note that the platform name is custom for the OCCT test system; it corresponds to the value of environment variable *os_type* defined in DRAW.

 Example:
 ~~~~~